davidorg101/Portfolio/README.md

 This project was conducted as part of the "Understanding Humans for Modeling and Simulation" course.
 It involved a collaborative effort where my partner and I combined our expertise to develop a cognitive architecture model.
 The model is designed to depict the intentions of an intelligent tutoring system that is trained to monitor students' affective states for emotion regulation and to improve math performance.

 #### Approach
 The project employed an innovative approach by collecting multichannel multimodal data, which includes physiological, behavioral, and interaction data.
-This comprehensive data collection enabled the system to understand and react to student emotions effectively, thereby tailoring the learning experience to enhance both engagement and educational outcomes.
+This comprehensive data collection enabled the system to understand and react to student emotions effectively, thereby tailoring the learning experience to enhance both engagement and domain knowledge outcomes.
+In this case, Calculus.

 #### Model Description
 Our model integrates various components of cognitive architecture with advanced machine learning techniques to predict and respond to student needs dynamically.
 The emphasis was on creating a system that not only supports academic achievement but also fosters a positive emotional and psychological environment for learning.